Hip replacement surgery in Derby

 - Once out of bed, you will continue to wear support stockings to help your circulation

-- Physiotherapists will work with you during your stay to help give you the best start with your new joint.
+- Physiotherapists will work with you during your hospital stay to help give you the best start with your new hip joint.

-- When you are able to walk up and down stairs, you can go home
+- When you are able to walk up and down stairs, you will be free to go home

-- You won’t be able to drive, so you will need someone to come and take you home from the hospital
+- You won’t be able to drive initially, so you will need someone to collect you from hospital

-- It’s usual to return to see your Nuffield Health consultant as an outpatient after your operation
+- It’s usual to return to see your consultant as an outpatient

-- These will help to reduce stiffness and strengthen your legs
+- These will help to reduce stiffness and improve strength

-- To help you regain mobility, it’s recommended that you take any pain relief medication we have prescribed
+- To help you regain mobility, we recommend that you take any pain relief medication we have prescribed

 - Continue taking this until you are pain free.